y-syntax/Roastberry-Pi/README.md

 - None required
 - Any device with a browser & camera
 - No additional tools needed

+## Important Note

+This app requires downloading the repository and running it locally in a browser using a local web server.
+Due to use of AI models and browser file upload & security restrictions, this project will **NOT run properly if you simply open the HTML pages directly or via GitHub Pages**.

 ### Implementation
 For Software: